FUND PROFILE

-The Eaton Fire Relief & Recovery Fund provides resources to community-based nonprofit agencies in support of families and individuals in Altadena, Pasadena, and Sierra Madre directly impacted by the Eaton Fire.
+In 2025, through the Eaton Fire Relief & Recovery Fund, Pasadena Community Foundation has delivered more than $13.5 million to accelerate recovery across our devastated community.
+PCF remains at the forefront of fire relief, championing Altadena’s long-term housing recovery and directing resources to community-based nonprofit agencies in support of families and individuals in Altadena, Pasadena, and Sierra Madre directly impacted by the Eaton Fire.

 Our Role and Approach

-Community foundations are grantmaking charitable organizations dedicated to improving the lives of people in a defined local geographic area.
+Community foundations are nonprofit public charities focused on improving the lives of people through grantmaking in a defined local geographic area.
 As a community foundation in the Greater Pasadena area since 1953, PCF has a long history of catalyzing change through philanthropy.
 PCF supports more than 100 nonprofits in Altadena, Pasadena, and Sierra Madre with grant funding each year.
 Moreover, because of its long-standing relationships throughout Altadena, Pasadena, and Sierra Madre, PCF serves as a community leader that convenes partners around important initiatives and connects funders to organizations and to projects.

 For these reasons, PCF is in a unique position to aid the Eaton Fire relief and recovery efforts.
 Our work includes not only strategic grantmaking through the Eaton Fire Fund but also sharing information, convening, coordinating, and collaborating with a range of partners.